 Where should I stay in Toronto?

 It highly depends on what you plan to do.
 I personally prefer to stay by a subway station and use the TTC to get around as much as possible.
 So staying in any of these spots are good : Entertainment district, Waterfront, Downtown Yonge, High Park.
 That said, you’ll find cheaper accommodation outside of these areas so it really depends on if you’re looking a hotel or air bnb experience.
 Most of the downtown hotels are well located so there’s no going wrong with any of them.
 Chelsea Hotel for young kids , Anndore house with teens and Shangri-La for couple’s getaways are my go to options.
 The Chelsea Hotel also has a show your key card and save program for a few Toronto attractions.
+They’re also a pet-friendly hotel, like many others in Toronto hotels.

 What’s the best way to get around Toronto?